kennethnym/tesseract/README.md

 > [!WARNING]
 > I don't have access to an nvidia machine to verify whether nvidia-container-toolkit works well with tesseract, but it should work on paper.
 Please donate to my kofi or GitHub sponsor if you want me to test it out.

+### Data backup

+To back up tesseract's data, back up `data.sqlite`.
+By default it sits next to the `tesseract` binary, but if you specified a different path in `config.json`, follow the path and back up `data.sqlite`.

+> [!IMPORTANT]
+> This does NOT backup workspace data!